Aspen Fales Shoulder Widening Project

 - Caltrans has evaluated whether adequate mitigation measures can be incorporated into the project plans.

-- If you cannot attend the public hearing, you can send your written comments to Caltrans, 500 S. Main Street, Bishop, California 93514 no later than February 14, 2017.
-Comments will be evaluated and incorporated into the final environmental document, allowing the project to proceed.
+- The Environmental Study Report/Enfironmental Assessment review period ended February 14, 2017.
+All comments will be evaluated and incorporated into the final environmental document, allowing the project to proceed.

 For More Information Contact